getditto/template-app-swift-todo/README.md

 the project directory

 ## Features
-- Select "New Task" from the plus menu to create simple ToDo task
+- Select "New Task" from the plus menu to create a simple ToDo task
 - Click the body of a ToDo row in the list to open it in Edit view
 - Toggle ToDo completion status in Edit view or by clicking the row icon in the list view
 - Delete ToDo in the Edit view